vespucci-mp/.github/.profile/readme.md

 ## Hello, Devs! :wave:

 Welcome to Vespucci's organization on GitHub where we keep all the goodies in private repositories.
-(Sadly)

 A few things about us:
 * We are a Romanian community founded on the 7th of November 2021.